tidehackathon/team-valkyrie-2/README.md

 # Description

 The disinformation detector is a machine learning-based system that is designed to identify dis/misinformation in social media data.
-It is built using a combination of Transformer-based models from Hugging Face, Neo4j, and PostgreSQL.
+It is built using a combination of Transformer-based models from Hugging Face, and databases Neo4j, PostgreSQL for storing and analysing insights.

 In addition the disinformation detector also includes feature generation techniques to obtain metadata about the social media data.
 For example, sentiment and emotional analysis, NER.

-Centralities in the Neo4j graph can also be calculated to identify influential users and posts in the network, identify the most central users or posts in the network, bridges between different communities in the network.
+Centralities in the Neo4j graph can also be calculated to identify influential users and posts in the network, identify the most central users or posts in the network, bridges between different dis/mis/fake communities in the network.

 By combining these feature generation techniques with machine learning algorithms and graph database technologies, the disinformation detector is able to detect patterns of disinformation in social media data and generate alerts and reports for further investigation.
 The system is designed to be highly scalable, flexible, and interoperable, making it suitable for use in a wide range of applications and settings.